admjs/obsidian-mcp/README.md

 Use the built-in test functions in the plugin settings:
 - **Test MCP Server**: Verify the core MCP functionality
 - **Test HTTP Server**: Check HTTP server connectivity
+- **Test System Prompt**: Verify system prompt accessibility via MCP
 - **Show Available Tools**: Display all available tools and their schemas

+### System Prompt Issues

+1. **System prompt not loading in MCP client**
+   - Ensure the HTTP server is running
+   - Verify the system prompt is configured in plugin settings
+   - Test using the "Test System Prompt" button
+   - Try restarting your MCP client

+2. **AI not following custom guidelines**
+   - Make sure the initialization tool is being called first
+   - Check that your custom prompt is saved in the plugin settings
+   - Verify the prompt contains clear, specific instructions

 ## Development